NGF TOP 100 BUSINESSES IN GOLF

 Nippon Shaft Co., Ltd. is a leading manufacturer of golf shafts.
-Founded in Yokohama, Japan, in 1959, the company has distributed both in that country and internationally to original equipment manufacturers and clubmakers since.
-The company’s prominent North American headquarters are in Carlsbad, California.
+Founded in Yokohama, Japan, in 1959, the company has distributed in that country, as well as internationally, to original equipment manufacturers and clubmakers since.
+Considered an international company, its North American headquarters are currently based in Carlsbad, California.

 The 950GH is a lighter, more pliable shaft targeted at slower swinging amateurs.
 However, the popularity of the 950GH extended much further.
 “Even low-handicappers and pros took note,” said Hiro Fukuda of Nippon Shaft USA.

-N.S.Pro MODUS³, the company’s heavier and firmer steel shaft series, have been played in over 100 global tour wins.
+N.S.PRO MODUS³, the company’s heavier and firmer steel shaft series, have been played in over 200 global tour wins.
 Nippon Shaft designers traveled with the professional tours for 18 months and developed the shaft series in close consultation with touring pros.

-At the opposite end of the shaft spectrum, the company sells the world’s lightest steel shaft, the N.S.Pro Zelos 6 at 68 grams.
+At the opposite end of the shaft spectrum, the company sells the world’s lightest steel shaft, the N.S.PRO Zelos 6 at 68.5 grams.
 In total, Nippon sells more than 15 steel shaft models.

 Nippon Shaft leans on its automotive roots for its unique steel shafts, which the company says have the ability to be both “soft” and “hard” at the same time.

-“Essentially, we view golf shafts as springs,” said Fukuda.
-“That’s why we can manufacture our shafts to very precise specifications and why they can be feel both soft and hard at the same time.”
+“Essentially, we view golf shafts as springs,” Fukuda said.
+“That’s why we can manufacture our shafts to very precise specifications and why they can feel both soft and hard at the same time.”